raspberrypilearning/astro-pi-flight-case-mk2/en/step_1.md

 + 2 push buttons
 + 4 Jumper wires, one end needs to be male.
 + Kemet PIR
++ Standaoffs: M2.5 x 11mm
++ Standaoffs: M2.5 x 10mm
 + fastenings
 + fastenings
-+ fastenings

 If you want to buy the exact buttons used in the Astro Pi flight unit, the details are below.
-At a price of £10 each, they are expensive — that's because they're designed to survive an enormous number of clicks before wearing out, a feature which is necessary for a five-year space mission.
+At a price of £11 each, they are expensive — that's because they're designed to survive an enormous number of clicks before wearing out, a feature which is necessary for a five-year space mission.

 ![Astro Pi actual button](images/apem.jpg)